kirchners-manta/cluster-analysis/README.md

 # Cluster Analysis
-Collection of input files relevant to our paper on cluster analysis.
+Collection of input files relevant to our paper on cluster analysis. **Currently relevant to reviewers only!**

 * The directory [simulations](simulations/) contains input files for the molecular dynamics (MD) simulations of water (at the example of the 512 molecule system) performed with the [LAMMPS](http://lammps.sandia.gov/) program package.